 Blue bricks are made up of clay containing 7-10% of iron oxide.
 These bricks are burnt at 1250°C before delivered to be used.
 Blue bricks are very hard, strong and dense which makes them suitable for heavy construction work such as bridge.

 7- Coloured Bricks:

 These bricks are manufactured using different admixtures, Class C fly ash and water.
 Coloured bricks are used for attractive facing work and energy conservation.
 They are rarely used in India.

 These types of bricks contain different shapes of holes throughout their thickness.
 These holes make them lighter in weight and less amount of clay is required to prepare perforated bricks.
 They are used for multi-storey framework and lightweight designs.

 They are also called Cellular bricks or Cavity bricks.
 They are manufactured using a homogeneous clay leaving cavities throughout the thickness which makes them light in weight.
 Hollow bricks have the quality to resist sound, heat and dampness.
 They are generally used for partition.

 10- Fly-ash Bricks:

-Fly ash bricks are manufactured using fly ash and water molded at high temperature.
-They contain high percentage of Calcium Oxide which is used to make cement.
+Fly ash bricks are manufactured using fly ash and water moulded at high temperature.
+They contain a high percentage of Calcium Oxide which is used to make cement.
 Hence, they are also known as Self-cementing bricks.
-Fly ash brick is a fine powder thrown out of thermal plants which is then used to make bricks.
-They are also environment friendly because they reduce carbon emission.
+Fly ash brick is a fine powder thrown out of thermal plants which are then used to make bricks.
+They are also environmentally friendly because they reduce carbon emission.

 11- Burnt Clay Bricks: